-Flu is caused by viruses.
-The flu can result in fever, headaches and a sore throat.
+Influenza is caused by a virus.
+Typical symptoms include fever, headaches and a sore throat.

-The flu vaccination has been around for a long time and is used all over the world.
-Therefore, the vaccine is safe.
+The influenza vaccine has been around for a long time, and is used all around the world.
+We therefore know that the vaccine is safe.

 Get vaccinated if you risk getting seriously ill

-Some people are at risk of becoming seriously ill – for example, if they already have another health condition.
+Some people, however, can become seriously ill – for example, if they already have another health condition.
 These people should therefore get vaccinated every year.
-In this case, the vaccination is free of charge.
+The vaccination is free of charge for these people.

-Get vaccinated if any of the following applies to you:
+Get vaccinated if any of the following apply to you:

-- You are more than sixteen weeks pregnant.
+- You are more than 12 weeks pregnant.

-- You have a heart condition.
-Heart failure, for example.
+- You have a heart disease – for example, congestive heart failure.

-- You have a disease or are receiving a treatment which significantly compromises your immune system.
+- You have an illness or receive treatment that severely impairs your immune system.

-- You have chronic kidney failure, making your kidneys function poorly.
+- You have chronic kidney failure, which impairs the functioning of your kidneys.

-- You have chronic liver failure, making your liver function poorly.
+- You have chronic liver failure, which impairs the functioning of your liver.

 - You have multiple disabilities.